-RSSOwl was suggested as a viable alternative in the Feeddemon review here at Ghacks.
+RSSOwl was suggested as a viable alternative on the Feeddemon review here by a Ghacks reader.
 It is a desktop RSS feed reader that is compatible with Linux, Windows and Apple Macintosh computer systems unlike Feeddemon which is only available for the Windows operating system.

 To do that the user would enter a keyword or phrase into a form provided by RSSOwl.
 The program displays suggestions which can but do not have to be used.
 It is then possible to select a source that should be searched for news items containing that keyword.
 Sources include Technorati, Flickr, Google News, Digg or Twitter.
 These news items are then displayed just like any feed in the program making it a very comfortable option of keeping up with news about a specific keyword.

 The main interface of the program displays the feeds in a format known from email programs.
-The left sidebar contains the feed folders and feeds, the top right window the feed entries of the selected folder or feed and the lower right window the selected feed of that list.
+The left sidebar lists the feed folders and feeds, the top right window the feed entries of the selected folder or feed, and the lower right pane the selected article of that feed.
 The overview that this interface provides is excellent and better than that provided by Feeddemon.
-There are several reasons for that.
+There are several reasons for that:

 Feed items can also be grouped easily either by author, date, category, title and other which includes additional grouping options like ratings, state, label or feed.